AuroraZoer/Pacman-Game/README.md

 With a focus on modularity and extensibility, this project demonstrates the fundamental concepts of object-oriented programming, including encapsulation, inheritance, and polymorphism.
 By employing these principles, the codebase ensures maintainability and allows for easy future enhancements and additions.

+- Click [here](https://youtu.be/RBWuVX7_XUY) to see a video presentation of the project.

 ## Game Description

 PAC-MAN is a classic arcade game, where a pac-man moves through a maze consuming the dots and avoiding the coloured ghosts.
 The player has a limited number of lives and loses one whenever a ghost catches them.
 The player gets points for eating the dots, power pellets (these give special powers to pac-man) and ghosts.
 The player can get another life every time their score goes over a multiple of 10,000.